 Federal Housing Administration (FHA): Federally backed mortgage loans administered by the FHA and offered through private lenders can help homeowners secure affordable housing, but the agency sets varying loan limits across the country.
 In California, these limits range from about $331,000 in non-metro areas like Glenn County to $765,000 in heavily populated counties like Los Angeles County.
 Be sure to check out the loan limit in the county where you’re considering purchasing a home before pursuing FHA-backed loans.

-U.S. Department of Agriculture (USDA): The USDA Rural Development Single Family Housing Direct Loan Program sets eligibility limits for households based on their income.
-These limits help determine how much direct mortgage financing a family could receive via a direct USDA loan to purchase a home in a rural area or another eligible community.
-Here’s a look at the limits to be considered a low-income, four-person family in a selection of metro areas and counties in California:
+U.S. Department of Agriculture (USDA): The USDA Rural Development Single Family Housing Direct Loan Program defines eligibility thresholds for households based on their income.
+These thresholds play a crucial role in determining the amount of direct mortgage financing that a family might be eligible to receive through the program, a USDA loan to purchase a house in a rural area or another eligible community.
+Let’s examine the criteria for classifying a four-person family as low-income in various metropolitan areas and counties throughout California:

 - Bakersfield: $55,900

 - Madera: $55,900

 - Napa: $87,700

 - Riverside-San Bernardino: $60,250

 - Salinas: $77,500